 Like most teens, I found myself grappling with mood swings and adjusting to changes in my body during puberty but, for me, that went one step further.
 I would experience dramatic lows and some really dark periods filled with days of self-loathing.

 I’m a natural perfectionist, so I am very prone to placing too much pressure on myself.
 I’m also a high achiever.
 So when I set myself the goal of perfect grades and the target to compete internationally in my sport of rowing, there were bound to be some hiccups.

 The first symptoms of my depression

-Looking back, it seems that was the starting point of a very difficult time in my life.
-I’m an only child and grew up with a mother who was seriously ill, so it was hard to find anyone to talk to.
+Looking back, it seems that was the starting point of a tough time in my life.
+I’m an only child and grew up with a seriously ill mother, so it was hard to find anyone to talk to.
 I remember painting my nails over and over again, simply to give me something to focus on; anything but my own thoughts.
 I would shut myself away in my bedroom for hours on end, getting lost in DVD box sets to provide any form of distraction from what was going on in my head.

 Untreated depression can return

 Fast forward a few years, and I found myself battling yet another depressive period.
 This time around, I was at university, far away from home, and facing trauma in my personal life.
 After a challenging few months, I plucked up the courage to seek outside help.
 I connected with the counselling service through my college programme and hoped this would get me through.
 It was a disaster.